AklimaRimi/Reptile-Museum/readme.md

 # Reptile Museum

 # Motive
   The purpose of this project is to create an app to help people learn more about any kind of reptile around the world.
 It is also kid friendly.
-Just input an image of a reptile (such as Crocodile, Lizards, Snake, Turtle) this app will show you all the information such as `Name`, `Scientific Name`,`Type`,  generally where the reptile `Live`, `Color`, `Food Habit`, `Conservation Status`, `Habitat` in a very basic way.
+Just input an image of a reptile (such as Crocodile, Lizards, Snake, Turtle) this app will show you all the information such as `Name`, `Scientific Name`,`Type`,  generally where the reptile `Commonly found in`, `Color`, `Food Habit`, `Conservation Status`, `Habitat` in a very basic way.

 # Machine Learning Method
   My goal is for the user to apply an input as an image and receive 8 outputs.
 So this is the reason I have to choose the `Multi-Target` Image Classification method as the backbone.